 Your treadmill will be very helpful for burning fats and calories especially if you are dealing with an overweight problem.
 Simple walking or running on the treadmill for several minutes a day will help you to burn excess fats and eventually have a slim and fit body.
 It will also help to shed cholesterol which not only causes obesity but also puts the heart at risk.

 Running is a weight-bearing exercise.
 This means that it exerts pressure on the bones and muscles.
 With time, the pressure helps build stronger muscles and bones.
-The result is a healthy and strong posture that may last even at old-age – yes, running will keep you looking and feeling younger.
+The result is a healthy and strong posture that may last even in old age – yes, running will keep you looking and feeling younger.

 The Physical/ Health Limitations of Running on a Treadmill